105 – Nipissing University

-Mature students who qualify for admission can be admitted full-time on probation with a reduced course load to a maximum of 24 credits.
-Upon successfully completing the 24 credits and having cleared academic probation, you are eligible for a full 30 credit load status.
+If you qualify for admission, you can be admitted full-time on probation with a reduced course load to a maximum of 24 credits.
+Upon successfully completing the 24 credits and having cleared academic probation, you are eligible for a full 30 credit-load status.
 Documentation on all prior education is required.
-See the Admission Deadlines section for details.

 If you completed or are currently completing studies outside of Canada, you are required to submit official transcripts of your studies directly to Nipissing University to be considered for admission.
 High School transcripts or certificates not presented in English must be accompanied by certified English translations.

-Applications and documentation must be received by April 1, 2018, to be considered for fall 2018 admission.
+Applications and documentation must be received by April 1, 2020, to be considered for Fall 2020 Admission.

 You are encouraged to apply early.
-Nipissing University should receive applications and documentation by April 1, 2018, to ensure consideration for September admission.
+Unless otherwise indicated, Nipissing University should receive applications and documentation by April 1, 2020, to ensure consideration for Fall Admission.